 Current Research

 Our research involves understanding the chemical transformations of organic species in the Earth’s atmosphere.
 Atmospheric organics play several roles of central importance to environmental science: they affect air quality by forming secondary pollutants such as ozone; they make up a large fraction of particulate matter, with serious implications for human health and climate; and they exchange with other domains in the environment (oceans, soils, etc.), influencing biogeochemical cycles and the distribution of pollutants.
 The aim of our research is to gain a detailed understanding of these effects via the improved characterization of the sources and evolution of atmospheric organics.
-Currently, our research can be classified under the three categories below:
+Currently, our research can be classified under the categories below:

 Oxidative Mechanisms